🎵 Are you looking for our page full of hymn-based (and other) music videos for online worship? Let's go there.

-The Unitarian Universalist Musicians Network (UUMN) "nurtures, educates, and inspires UU music leaders to create dynamic and transformative music ministries" everywhere from our largest multi-staff congregations to our smallest lay-led fellowships.
+The Association for Unitarian Universalist Music Ministries (AUUMM) "nurtures, educates, and inspires UU music leaders to create dynamic and transformative music ministries" everywhere from our largest multi-staff congregations to our smallest lay-led fellowships.

 Insights and Instructions: a collection of essays and articles with information on everything from how to read the rhythms in the hymnal supplement, to how to be an effective songleader for your congregation, to ways to think about the ministry of the music director.

 And if you want to explore new music by Unitarian Universalist composers, explore the AUUMM Composers Database.